MichaelLarocca/blog-michael-jude-larocca/posts/2024/08-24/my-first-meetup-insights-what-to-expect-and-how-to-prepare.md

 ### A Warm Greeting

 Fortunately, I quickly rebounded from the embarrassing sign-in problem.
 Two people from my online social network recognized me and greeted me warmly: Code & Coffee host Steven Troy Gittens and Richard Choi.
-I recently gave both of them and Code & Coffee a shoutout in an article covering the highlights of "[THAT Conference](https://www.htmlallthethings.com/blog-posts/highlights-from-that-conference-wi-2024)," held in Wisconsin.
+I recently gave both of them and Code & Coffee a shoutout in an article covering the highlights of "[THAT Conference](https://www.htmlallthethings.com/blog-posts/highlights-from-that-conference-wi-2024)," held in Wisconsin in 2024.

 **Based on my experience, to make your first in-person event more comfortable, plan on meeting people you know from social networks and consider becoming a content creator for even more potential recognizability.**